penafieljlm/inquisitor/README.md

                         Specifies a email to classify as unmarked.
   -re EMAIL [EMAIL ...], --reject-email EMAIL [EMAIL ...]
                         Specifies a email to classify as rejected.
+  -al LINKEDIN [LINKEDIN ...], --accept-linkedin LINKEDIN [LINKEDIN ...]
+                        Specifies a LinkedIn Account to classify as accepted.
+  -ul LINKEDIN [LINKEDIN ...], --unmark-linkedin LINKEDIN [LINKEDIN ...]
+                        Specifies a LinkedIn Account to classify as unmarked.
+  -rl LINKEDIN [LINKEDIN ...], --reject-linkedin LINKEDIN [LINKEDIN ...]
+                        Specifies a LinkedIn Account to classify as rejected.
 ```

 ### Dump

 In dump mode, you will be able to dump the contents of the Intelligence Database into a human-readable JSON file.
 ```
-usage: inquisitor.py dump [-h] DATABASE JSON_FILE
+usage: inquisitor.py dump [-h] [-j FILE] [-a] DATABASE

 positional arguments:
   DATABASE              The path to the intelligence database to use.
-If specified file
+If
-              does not exist, a new one will be created.
+                        specified file does not exist, a new one will be created.
-  JSON_FILE   The path to dump the JSON file to.
-Overwrites existing files.

 optional arguments:
-  -h, --help  show this help message and exit
+  -h, --help            show this help message and exit -j FILE, --json FILE  The path to dump the JSON file to.
+Overwrites existing
+                        files.
+  -a, --all             Include rejected assets in dump.
 ```

 ### Visualize

 In visualize mode, you will be able to acquire a hierarchical visualization of the Intelligence Repository.
 ```
-usage: inquisitor.py visualize [-h] DATABASE HTML_FILE
+usage: inquisitor.py visualize [-h] DATABASE

 positional arguments:
   DATABASE    The path to the intelligence database to use.
 If specified file
               does not exist, a new one will be created.
-  HTML_FILE   The path to dump the visualization file to.
-Overwrites existing
-              files.

 optional arguments:
   -h, --help  show this help message and exit